zrsoo/HexFlame/README.md

 # HexFlame 🔥

-A mesmerizing hexagonal flame simulation created in Unity!
+A mesmerizing 2D hexagonal flame simulation created in Unity!
 This project was developed as part of my Bachelor's Computer Science Thesis, combining procedural animation, shader programming, and a custom hexagonal grid system to create a realistic, interactive flame effect.

 ![Flame Simulation Preview](https://github.com/zrsoo/HexFlame/raw/master/preview.gif)

 ## Overview

-HexFlame is a passion project that explores the fascinating intersection of computer graphics, procedural generation, and real-time simulation.
-I've always been captivated by how games and simulations recreate natural phenomena, and fire is one of the most challenging and beautiful elements to simulate!
+HexFlame explores the intersection of computer graphics, procedural generation, and real-time simulation.
+I've always been captivated by how games and simulations recreate natural phenomena, and fire is one of the most challenging and beautiful elements to simulate.

 This project uses a hexagonal grid structure to create a more organic-looking flame compared to traditional particle systems.
 The flame's movement, height, and intensity are all procedurally generated and can be customized in real-time.